 Confidential Settlement – Construction Site Accident

 When John Doe arrived at the new building construction site, he could never have imagined that in the following minutes the building, and subsequently his life, would begin to crumble around him.
 Due to one error after another by the general contractor and its subcontractors, the building literally collapsed underneath him while Mr. Doe was performing drywall work.
-The multiple defendants and the insurance companies worked together to fight Mr. Doe and his attorney for years.
+The multiple defendants and the insurance companies worked together to fight Mr. Doe and his lawyer for years.
 When Mr. Doe was on the verge of giving up hope, Lesser, Lesser, Landy & Smith took over the case.
 Within months, the defendants’ united front crumbled like the building’s floor and a confidential settlement was reached which will provide young Mr. Doe with financial security for the remainder of his life.

 $2.1 Million – Policy Limits Recovery/Motor Vehicle Accident